 If you have a Virginia car accident case, this is likely one of the top questions on your mind.
-If you’ve done some “Googling,” you’ve probably seen equations and algorithms that make this answer “easy.”
-In our view, there’s really one overarching question that you must consider:
+If you’ve done some “Googling,” you’ve probably seen equations or algorithms that make this answer seem “easy.”
+In our view, there’s really only one question that you need to ask yourself.

 What would a jury do?